 Our heartfelt thanks

-The IPA is tremendously grateful to the competition’s sponsors, the Iowa-based Sehgal Foundation, which has been strengthening community-led development initiatives in rural India for the past 25 years, the Gupta Giving Fund, Mamta Bhandari, and Ujala Foundation, which supports education and health care in the U.S. and India.
-We also extend our thanks to Indiaspora for providing the winners a terrific platform to share their ideas.
+The IPA is tremendously grateful to the competition’s sponsors: the Iowa-based Sehgal Foundation, which has been strengthening community-led development initiatives in rural India for the past 25 years; the Ujala Foundation, which supports education and health care in the U.S. and India; the Gupta Giving Fund; and Mamta Bhandari.
+We extend our thanks to Indiaspora for their partnership in providing the winners a terrific platform to share their ideas.